ubuntu/snappy-playpen/heroku/README.md

 # Heroku CLI snap

 This project creates a working snap for Heroku's CLI.
-Heroku is migrating it's CLI to go, so this project is evolvint rapidly.
-Getting it packaged in a snap and installable in ubuntu from edge, beta and stable channels sounds really cool.
+Heroku is migrating it's CLI to go, so this project is evoling rapidly.
+Getting it packaged in a snap and installable in Ubuntu from edge, beta and stable channels sounds really cool.

 ## Current state